haseebanwar/create-react-pkg/README.md

 Creates an optimized production build of your package in CommonJS, ES, and UMD module formats.

+#### `npm run preview` or `yarn preview`

+Opens the integrated playground app from `playground/index.js` in the browser for developing and previewing your library.
+The development server comes with live reload that makes development much easier.

+Read more in [Integrated playground](#integrated-plyaground) section.

 ## Building your Package

 ### Install a Dependency